jpvantassel/hvsrpy/README.md

 3. Follow the instructions in the notebook for a no-coding-required introduction to the `hvsrpy` module.

-## Reproducible Comparisons between _hvsrpy_ and _geopsy_
+## Reproducible Comparisons between _hvsrpy_ and _Geopsy_

 ### Multiple Windows

 All of the following examples utilize the same settings applied to different noise records.
-The settings are provided below with the name of each file provided above the corresponding figure.
-The noise records themselves are provided in the `examples` directory included as part of this module, see previous section for details, or can be found [here](https://www.designsafe-ci.org/data/browser/public/designsafe.storage.published/PRJ-2075).
+The settings are provided in the __Settings__ section and the name of each file is provided above the corresponding figure in the __Results__ section.
+The noise records (i.e., _.miniseed_ files) are provided in the `examples` directory included as part of this module or can be found [here](https://www.designsafe-ci.org/data/browser/public/designsafe.storage.published//PRJ-2075/Thorndon%20Warf%20(A2)/Unprocessed%20Data/Microtremor%20Array%20Measurements%20(MAM)).

 #### Settings